 The regulations put in place by various governments also affect the rise and fall of heating oil prices.
 These regulations include strong safety requirements.
 For example, refiners predict that there will be a decline in fuel shortage, so they produce less heating oil.
 The price of heating oil rises as a result.
 The same also happens during the summer months when there are large inventories of heating oil in refineries.

 Cold & Severe Weather

 The cold weather triggers an increase in oil prices.
-For instance, one of the most frigid winters of recent history was between 2013 and 2014.
+For instance, a clear example of this is one of the most frigid winters in recent history between 2013 and 2014.
 It also saw the cost of heating increase by around 7 cents per gallon.

 Other weather events, such as hurricanes and tropical storms, also push for a rise in heating oil prices.
 The increase is due to the cooler temperatures these weather events bring with them once they hit land.
 The demand for heating oil rises, and so does the price.

 Bad weather can also make it harder for heating oil companies to deliver heating oil to their customers’ homes.
 There are also some instances when the suppliers also run out of heating oil due to the severe weather.
 The high demand and low supply result in higher heating oil prices.
 The EIA states that heating oil companies from the Northeast US frequently purchase oil from Europe or the Gulf Coast when there is a heating oil shortage.
 However, the logistical challenges of doing so pose an increase in heating oil prices.

 Local Market Oil Price Variations